 The whisperSpeechToText module for Wowza Streaming Engine™ media server software can be used to receive audio from an incoming source stream and send that raw audio to OpenAI Whisper.
 Whisper's speech recognition service processes the audio data and returns captions for display alongside your live stream.
 For available models and languages, see the whisper project on GitHub.

 The module automatically enables captions for WebVTT output, which we generally recommend.
 However, it's also possible to configure it for CEA-608/708 captions.
-When used with the Whisper service, the module is only capable of transcribing audio into captions.
-It doesn't translate the source audio into different language tracks.
+When used with the Whisper service, the module is capable of transcribing audio into captions.
+It can also translate the source audio into different language tracks.

 You can get the whisperSpeechToText source code from the wse-plugin-caption-handlers repository on GitHub.